aiven/aiven-docs/docs/platform/howto/migrate-services-vpc.md

 test all connections and ports before switching over to the private hostname(s) and IP addresses.

-## Migrate Aiven service to your VPC
+## Migrate an Aiven service to your VPC

 You can migrate your Aiven services into a VPC using the [Aiven Console](https://console.aiven.io/) .